Table of Contents

 Visiting Eilat in Israel is a no brainer, especially after you’ve explored Jerusalem and checked out Tel Aviv also.

 Eilat is unique in many ways.
 I found the geographical one to be the most interesting.
 Did you know that from Eilat, you can see 3 different countries?
 That’s on a clear day, of course.
 Just pull out the map – if looking from the beach towards the sea, you can see Egypt on your right, Jordan on your left, and Saudi Arabia in the far distance across from you.

 Located on the very southern tip of the country, Eilat is the warmest part of Israel.
 That comes in handy when you travel in winter or spring, like I did in March :)

-Once you’ve had enough of Eilat’s many beaches, beachside promenades and all the shops and malls, you’ll surely feel intrigued to visit the outside parts of Eilat.
+Once you’ve had enough of Eilat’s many beaches (no floating there – that can be done only in the Dead Sea!), beachside promenades and all the shops and malls, you’ll surely feel intrigued to visit the outside parts of Eilat.
 Good you’re here, because I have an overview of top 3 natural sites in the region!

 Without a further ado: